falcosecurity/falco-website/content/en/docs/outputs/channels.md

 ## JSON Output

 For all output channels, you can switch to JSON output either in the configuration file or on the command line.
-For each alert, falco will print a JSON object, on a single line, containing the following properties:
+For each alert, Falco will print a JSON object, on a single line, containing the following properties:

 * `time`: the time of the alert, in ISO8601 format.
 * `rule`: the rule that resulted in the alert.